About the National Nostalgic Pro Stock Association

 Sub frames may be joined.
 Rear frame may be moved in or reconstructed for rear tire and wheel tub clearance.
 Roll cage required in all vehicles per NHRA General Regulation 4:11.
 Vehicles must have current NHRA chassis inspection sticker.

-a.
-Any transmission with a maximum of four forward speeds and reverse allowed.
+6. Drivetrain: a.
+Any transmission with a maximum of five forward speeds and reverse allowed.
 Trans brake permitted with automatic transmission.
 Clutchless units accepted.
 Must remain in conventional location determined by engine used.

 b.
 Rear End: Any rear end allowed, provided it was original equipment in an American production car.
 Aftermarket housings and axles, along with any gear ratio, are allowed.